andrewmoles2/r-pre-sessional/r-pre-sessional.md

 ## Exercise 1 - Running code from the console

 The first thing we want to try is to run code from the console and see what happens.
 To run code from the console you type the code and press enter.
-Remember the console has the `>` symbol.
+Remember the console has the `>` symbol, and is the bottom left panel.

 In RStudio, in the console, try the following calculations:

-1)  Sum of 5 and 14.
+1)  Sum of 5 and 14
 2)  Divide 9.6 by 1.6
 3)  3 to the power of 12 subtracted from 4. *Hint: use brackets* `(x-y)^z`
 4)  Divide 22 by 36 and multiply the result by 100